 The answers were insightful.
 I think you’ll think so too.

-Since you’re interested in creating a life you love, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 51,000 like-minded souls.
+Since you’re found this article on How to Adopt a Minimalist Lifestyle, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 64,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.